 Interested in discussing the research we are working on or learning more?
 Please contact:

 Dean for College of Engineering and Computing, Gulf Oil Foundation Professor, Geology & Geophysics

 Water resources, water quality, aqueous geochemistry, petroleum geochemistry, and geomicrobiology.

 For additional information regarding Dr. Borrok's research, please select here.

 Sustainably producing the natural resources of space, which will reduce launch costs.
 In time, mining in space will reduce human impact on Earth's environment and increase the chance that humanity will survive catastrophes, such as nuclear war or asteroid impact.
 Additionally, the coupled hydromechanical behavior of fractured rock.
 Rock cracks and changes shape when it is put under load, and this changes how rapidly groundwater, petroleum, etc. can move through it.
 The presence of water and other fluids also changes how easily rock can be excavated for foundations, tunnels, etc.

 For additional information regarding Dr. Gertsch's research, please select here for publications.

-Assistant Professor, Geology and Geophysics
+Associate Professor, Geology and Geophysics

 Geochemistry, petrology, planetary evolution and analytical chemistry.
 Investigating the fundamental processes that underlie the formation of metal deposits in Earth's interior and on Mars.